ORNL/cpp-proposals-pub/D1673/blas_interface.md

 modest form of expression templates.
 We say "modest" because they mitigate several known issues with expression templates:

-1. They do not introduce ADL-accessible arithmetic operators.
+1. They do not introduce ADL-accessible arithmetic operators on matrices or vectors.

 2. If used with `mdspan`, then they would not introduce any more dangling references than `span` (**[views.span]**) would introduce.